yxu1183/EduTrak/README.md

 EduTrak is a time management meant to help students keep track of assignments by creating a to-do list of tasks that need to be completed.
 Users can manually upload tasks which can then be viewed on both our Calendar UI and List View of tasks.

 ## Technologies Used
--Integrated Development Enviroment --- Android Studio -Database and Authecation --- Firebase
+- Integrated Development Enviroment --- Android Studio
+- Database and Authecation --- Firebase
--Languages --- XML and Java
+- Languages --- XML and Java
--Collabration and Version Control --- GitHub
+- Collabration and Version Control --- GitHub

 ## Exceptions
 ### Compotents Not Included